Three Illinois Nursing Home Abuse and Neglect Cases That Gained National Attention in 2019

 1. Illinois Care Staff Caught Videotaping the Bullying of a Dementia Patient

-The nursing home abuse and neglect attorneys at Levin & Perconti represented the family of a patient who was repeatedly harassed by two previous employees of Abington of Glenview Nursing Home in Glenview.
+The Chicago nursing home abuse and neglect lawyers at Levin & Perconti represented the family of a patient who was repeatedly harassed by two previous employees of Abington of Glenview Nursing Home in Glenview.
 The woman, Margaret Collins, is a 91-year-old suffering from dementia.
 Her nursing home abuse case gained national exposure after an upsetting video posted to the popular social media app Snapchat showed her being taunted and distressed with a hospital gown.
 In the video, Ms. Collins was visibly upset as she was seen attempting to swat the dress away from her caretakers.
 One of the aides involved in the suit recorded the incident and later posted it to Snapchat with the caption, ‘Margaret hates gowns’ alongside several laughing emojis.
 Thankfully, a previous Glenview worker connected to the worker’s social platform saw the post and notified the woman’s family members.

 Levin & Perconti partner Margaret Battersby Black notes that it is unclear what other incidents of abuse may have taken place before the video or after the published event.
 This caused concern that this incident could be just one of many that happened to Ms. Collins and other Glenview residents.